 I get asked this question all the time, is cardio the best way to burn calories and fat?
 Sparing my political correctness for another time, I must tell you that if you have asked this question, your intentions are good, but misguided.
 Many people for some reason have this belief that running yourself into a sweaty mush on the treadmill is the best way to get a good workout and burn fat and calories.
-While it is true that getting a good run/row/bike/etc. in, is a great way to improve health, it is not the only way to achieve those things, or is it the best way.
+While it is true that getting a good run, row, bike, etc. in, is a great way to improve health, it is not the only way to achieve those things, nor is it the best way.

-The way I see it, there are two very important indicators for success in relation to human fitness: 1) variety of movement and 2) workout dynamism.
-There is nothing more boring than just sitting or standing in the same spot of a gym for 30-40 minutes (i.e. on a piece of cardio equipment).
+The way I see it, there are two very important indicators for success in relation to human fitness: 1) variety of movement and, 2) workout dynamism.
+There is nothing more boring than just sitting or standing in the same spot at a gym for 30-40 minutes (i.e. on a piece of cardio equipment).
 I mean, not everyone likes Orange Theory, okay?!

 Variety of movement

 The American College of Sports Medicine paired up two high intensity 12 minute workouts, a Kettlebell workout vs Interval Cycling workout, to compare metabolic results, and their findings may surprise you.